Lautenschlager-id/transfromage/docs/Events.md

 >{
 >	[i] = {
 >		name = "", -- The name of the room.
->		totalPlayers = 0, -- The quantity of players in the room.
+>		totalPlayers = 0, -- Number of players in the room.
->		maxPlayers = 0, -- The maximum quantity of players the room can get.
+>		maxPlayers = 0, -- Maximum number of players the room can get.
 >		onFuncorpMode = false -- Whether the room is having a funcorp event (orange name) or not.
 >	}
 >}